Donington Park: British Touring Car Championship (BTCC)

 Donington Park has been a mainstay of the BTCC calendar, since the series was created in 1987 (as a development from the previous British Saloon Car Championship).
 In 1999 Donington was the location of one of the standout events from the BTCC's Super Touring era.
 Matt Neal caused a sensation by winning a race in his Nissan Primera, the first 'Independent' to do so in the modern era.
 This won him a £250,000 prize from BTCC series promoter Alan Gow.

 FIA World Touring Car Championship (2011)

 After five years at Brands Hatch, the WTCC moved to Donington Park in 2011.
 The event attracted thousands of people on race day, where the two races were both won by Yvan Muller for Chevrolet.
 The weekend also had two races for the Auto GP series as well as the Maserati Trofeo.
-The 2012 WTCC season did not include a UK-based round of the competition.
+World Touring Cars (in WTCC, WTCR or TCR World Tour guises) have not returned to the UK since.